'I'm with you tonight' - Mikel's message to Nigeria ahead of Serbia friendly

 “Tonight is another step on that journey.
 I'm with you tonight.”

 I'm excited to see how far we can go as a team this year.
 Tonight is another step on that journey.
-I'm with you tonight. #soarsupereagles ]]>🇳🇬
+I'm with you tonight. #soarsupereagles pic.twitter.com/E0G2JyWPWs